bhisaac/5eFP/5eFP-SRD.md

 >>
 >> WILD SHAPE FORMS
 >>>
->>> **_Brute._** You have 5 + LEVEL MAX wounds and Defense 11 while in brute form.
+>>> **_Tough._** You have 5 + LEVEL MAX wounds and Defense 11 while in tough form.
 Your size increases to large if it is not already, with a reach of 1 square.
 You can attack twice instead of once whenever you take the Attack action on your turn.
 You gain Bolster LEVEL when you assume this form.
 >>>
 >>> **_Stealthy._** You have 4 + LEVEL MAX wounds while in stealthy form.
 While in this form, you roll DEX and WIS checks with advantage and gain a pounce attack (if you don't already have one).
 >>>